NEP has reoriented education system according to future demands: PM Modi

 -

-The National Education Policy (NEP) has reoriented the country's education system in accordance with the demands of the future, Prime Minister Narendra Modi said on Saturday.
+The new National Education Policy (NEP) has reoriented education and skilling according to the aptitude of youngsters and demands of the future, Prime Minister Narendra Modi said on Saturday.

-Addressing a post-budget webinar, the prime minister said the education system was a victim of "rigidity' earlier.
+Lamenting the lack of flexibility in the education system over the years, the prime minister said the sector has been "rigid".

-"The NEP has brought the flexibility and reoriented the education system according to the demands of the future," he said.
+"Education and skilling have been reoriented according to the aptitude of the youngsters and demands of the future.
+Equal emphasis is being given to both education and skilling as part of the NEP.
+The move encourages the government to undertake further reforms in the education and skilling sectors while unburdening our students from the regulations of the past," he said while addressing a post-budget webinar on "Harnessing Youth Power -- Skilling and Education".

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)